 ۔ly Converts the root word to an adverb.
 Ex: English "morally" is Peoplese "moral۔ly

 In Peoplese, all adverbs modify verbs.
-So a word ending with ۔ly modifies a verb.
+So all words ending with ۔ly modifies verbs.

 ۔or suffix is neutral; it could be a thing ("dry۔or") or a person whose gender is not specificed ("farm۔or").